Carnikava

-Carnikava (Livonian: Sarnikau, Koivemund, Zarnikau), previously Sānkaule, is a village and the center of the Carnikava Parish of Ādaži Municipality in the Vidzeme region of Latvia.
+Carnikava (Livonian: Sarnikau, Koivemund, Zarnikau), previously Sānkaule, is a city and the extra-territorial center of the Carnikava Parish of Ādaži Municipality in the Vidzeme region of Latvia.
 It's located 25 km north from Riga at the mouth of the Gauja River.
-Carnikava had 4689 residents as of January 2020, making it the largest village by population in Latvia (List of largest villages in Latvia).
+Carnikava had 4689 residents as of January 2020.

+On 22 August 2026, Carnikava received city/town rights.
+Previously it was one of the largest villages of Latvia. (see List of largest villages in Latvia).

 Etymology

-The name Carnikava is believed to be of Livonian origin, with Sarnikau translating as 'ash tree valley' (ošleja in Latvian).
+The name Carnikava is believed to be of Livonian origin, with its earlier version Sarnikau reportedly translating as 'ash tree valley' (ošleja or ošu (ie)leja in Latvian).
+The contemporary Livonian words for ash tree are särn (särni in dative) or sǟrna – however, the word for 'valley' is luoik.

 In German, the name Koivemund translates as 'the mouth of the Koiva (river)', with Koiva being a Finno-Ugric name of the Gauja River.
-Sānkaule was briefly borrowed from one of the names of Carnikava Manor at the time.
+Sānkaule was briefly borrowed in Latvian from one of the names of Carnikava Manor at the time by the periodical Latviešu Avīzes and Sānkeaute was used by Krišjānis Barons in his notes.
+In German and other languages the variations of the placename are Zarnikau, Czernekow etc.